-D10 Yes No
+D10 סוט Yes No

-D10 Does an open admission policy, if reported, apply to v

-transfer students?
-X

-D11 Describe additional requirements for transfer admission, if applicable:

-Transfer Credit Policies

-D12 D12 Report the lowest grade earned for any course that may be transferred for credit: 65.00

-D13 Number Unit Type

-D13 Maximum number of credits or courses that may be

-transferred from a two-year institution:

-D14 Number Unit Type

-D14 Maximum number of credits or courses that may be

-transferred from a four-year institution:

-D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

-D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45.00
+CDS-D Page 13

+University of Georgia

+Common Data Set 2011 - 2012

+D10 Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if applicable: Transfers with less than 30 hrs are not accepted.
+A transfer GPA of 3.2 is required of all sophomores (30-59 hrs) and 2.8 required with 60 hrs or more.
+These students are admitted based on space availability.
+Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: 65.00 D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45.00

-D17 Describe other transfer credit policies: A grade of 'C' or higher is required for ENG1101 and an average of 'C' is required for both 1101 and 1102 in order to guarantee transfer credit.
+Describe other transfer credit policies: A grade of 'C' or higher is required for ENG1101 and an average of 'C' is required for both 1101 and 1102 in order to guarantee transfer credit.